talkpython/mastering-pycharm-course/your-turn/2-the-editor/readme.md

     hero.wake_up()
 ```

 Notice that wake_up should have some warning about it not existing.
-Put your cursor on wake_up, press **alt-enter**, and choose "*Add method wake_up to Wizard class*".
+Put your cursor on wake_up,
+press **alt-enter**, and choose "*Add method wake_up() to class Wizard*".

-Then write some kind of print statement for the implementation (e.g. The wizard Gandolf awakens) based on the wizard's name.
+Then write some kind of print statement for the implementation (e.g. The wizard Gandolf awakens)
+based on the wizard's name.
+Run the app again and see your method's output in the run window.

 ## Clean up code to match PEP8

 Return to `program.py`.
 Notice how many PEP8 formatting warnings it has.
 Use reformat code to fix this!

 If you forgot the command sequence, use the search (upper right) and type `reformat code`.
-It should appear under the "actions" section.
+It should appear under the "actions" section. _Ah_, much better to look at now, isn't it?

 ## Remove unused imports

 Go to the top of `program.py`.
-You'll see some of the imports are unused.
-Put your cursor in that area.
+You'll see some imports are unused.
+Put your cursor on one of the
+unused imports (gray).
 You should have a light bulb for a code intention.
-Choose "*Optimize imports*"
+Choose `Optimize imports`.

 ## Add documentation to a method

 The bad wizard has no documentation.
-Put your cursor on `hero.attack` (the attack part) on line 58 in `program.py`.
+Put your cursor on `hero.attack` (the attack part) on line 58 in
+`program.py`.
 Use the menu **View > Quick Documentation** and notice it's lacking.

 Press **cmd/ctrl-b** (or **cmd/ctrl-click**) to navigate to attack.
 Type """[ENTER] to generate documentation.